eXigentCoder/presentation-node-build-tools/README.md

 > `npm version [<newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease | from-git]`

+If you run the above command in a directory that is a git repo it will also create a git tag for you (excluding the from-git option) so that it's easy to tie up the npm version to the git version.
 ## Publishing to NPM

 If you find you have a module you would like to publish to NPM either publicly or privately this is fairly straight forward.